Access the Series: Enrolling now in The Estate Registry. →

 1. Wash and dry the ripe figs.

-2. Utilizing a sharp paring knife, cut each fig in half horizontally to create a flat surface for the stuffing.
+2. Using a sharp paring knife, cut each fig in half horizontally to create a flat surface for the stuffing.

 1. In a small ceramic bowl, combine the room-temperature blue cheese and the sour cream.

-2. Utilizing a fork or small whisk, mix until the cheese achieves a spreadable, velvety consistency.
+2. Using a fork or small whisk, mix until the cheese achieves a spreadable, velvety consistency.

 3. The sour cream acts as a stabilizer to ensure the blue cheese remains supple on the board.